Go Back Up

 Affordable health insurance coverage options for employees of small businesses

-There’s no penalty for individuals who don't work with an insurance carrier.
-But, if you're an employer that isn’t an ALE and isn't offering health insurance, your employees can get their own individual plan since they won't be eligible for employer-sponsored health coverage.
+If you're not an ALE and aren't offering health insurance, your employees can get their own individual plan since they won't be eligible for employer-sponsored health coverage.

-Employees can purchase their own plan, and you can set them up with an HRA or a health stipend as an added benefit bonus.
+Employees can purchase their own plan, and you can set them up with an HRA.
 Then, they can use that money toward their health insurance premiums and other medical costs they may have.

 Conclusion